 Exception: Buildings of noncombustible construction containing only noncombustible materials.

-(Reason: Maintains a fire protection device utilized in such occupancies where it is sometimes necessary to allow chemicals to burn out, rather than extinguish.)
+(Reason: Maintains a fire protection device utilized in such occupancies where it is sometimes necessary to allow chemicals to burn out, rather than extinguish.
+This is based on legacy language establishing long-standing historical practice.)